Our Services

 Any detox or fasting protocol should prioritize safety.
 Stop immediately and speak to a doctor if you experience:

-For non-urgent concerns or questions about symptoms you're experiencing during your fasting journey, a Medically approved LLM Symptom Checker Chat Bot can help you understand what's happening and determine if you need professional care.
+For non-urgent concerns or questions about unusual symptoms during your fasting journey, you can quickly check your symptoms with Ubie's free AI-powered assessment tool to better understand what's happening and whether you should seek immediate professional care.

 Remember, while self-care practices like fasting can empower your health journey, they are not substitutes for professional medical advice.
 If you face any life-threatening or serious symptoms, please speak to a doctor immediately.